pingcap/docs-cn/quick-start-with-htap.md

 ## Steps

-In this document, you can experience the convenience and high performance of TiDB HTAP by querying an example table in a popular [TPC-H](http://www.tpc.org/tpch/) dataset.
+In this document, you can experience the convenience and high performance of TiDB HTAP by querying an example table in a [TPC-H](http://www.tpc.org/tpch/) dataset.
+TPC-H is a popular decision support benchmark that consists of a suite of business oriented ad-hoc queries with large volumes of data and a high degree of complexity.
+To experience 22 complete SQL queries using TPC-H, visit [tidb-bench repo](https://github.com/pingcap/tidb-bench/tree/master/tpch/queries) or [TPC-H](http://www.tpc.org/tpch/) for instructions on how to generate query statements and data.

 ### Step 1.
 Deploy a local test environment

 Before using TiDB HTAP, follow the steps in the [Quick Start Guide for the TiDB Database Platform](/quick-start-with-tidb.md) to prepare a local test environment, and run the following command to deploy a TiDB cluster: